Echo Beach (TV series): Supporting

-Actors from Echo Beach sometimes cross over into the sister show, Moving Wallpaper; see Moving Wallpaper: Cast.
+Actors from Echo Beach sometimes cross over into the sister show, Moving Wallpaper; see Moving Wallpaper: Cast and characters.

 Filming locations

 External filmed scenes are: quay/harbours of Looe and Polperro on Cornwall's south coast; long panoramic beach shots (and surfers) are of Watergate Bay, one of Cornwall's most popular surfing destinations, on the north coast; the large, almost mansion-sized, house on the hillside shots are also in Polperro.
 There are inconsistencies with props, locations and dialect in Echo Beach: the surfboards don't have surfboard wax on them; and the fictional Cornish characters do not sound convincingly Cornish.

 Cancellation

 A second series of Moving Wallpaper was commissioned and began airing on ITV on 27 February 2009.
 It was originally reported that Echo Beach would "most probably return, but not necessarily as it is now".
 However, in July 2008 it was confirmed that Echo Beach had in fact been cancelled.
 Series two of Moving Wallpaper instead focuses on the production of a "zombie" show called Renaissance.